Calligraphy Wall Decorative Tablou

 Tughra Calligraphy Art

-The tughra style of calligraphy was historically used to write the name and honorary titles of sultans in the form of a signature or seal.
+The tughra style of calligraphy was historically used to write the names and honorary titles of sultans in the form of a signature or seal.
 Stylistically, a tughra is an elaborate composition of curves, straight lines, and loops.

 Musalsal Calligraphy Painting

-All successive letters and words in this style join together, creating a beautiful uninterrupted calligraphic sequence.
+All successive letters and words in this style join together, creating a beautiful, uninterrupted calligraphic sequence.

 Reflected Calligraphy